* Rich nations unsure about how to handle U.S. at summit

-Trump has threatened to use national security laws to do the same for car imports and has walked back on environmental agreements and an international deal to prevent Iran from building a nuclear bomb.
+He has threatened to use national security laws to do the same for foreign car imports and has walked back on environmental agreements and an international deal to prevent Iran from building a nuclear bomb.

-French President Emmanuel Macron, who has invested in a warm personal relationship with Trump, said the other G7 nations - Britain, Canada, Germany, Italy and Japan, as well as France - should remain "polite" and productive but warned that "no leader is forever," a sign that Europe would not surrender meekly to the U.S. president.
+French President Emmanuel Macron, who has invested in a warm personal relationship with Trump, said that the other G7 nations should remain "polite" and productive but warned that "no leader is forever", a sign that Europe would not surrender meekly to the U.S. president.

 "Maybe the American president doesn't care about being isolated today, but we don't mind being six, if needs be," Macron told reporters.
-"Because these six represent values, represent an economic market, and more than anything, represent a real force at the international level today."
+"Because these six represent values, represent an economic market, and more than anything, represent a real force at the international level today," he said.

-The U.S. president will come face-to-face at the gathering with world leaders whose views do not chime with his on a range of issues from trade to the environment as well as Iran and the construction of a new U.S. embassy in Jerusalem.
+Trump will come face-to-face at the gathering in Charlevoix, Quebec, with world leaders whose views do not chime with his on a range of issues from trade to the environment as well as Iran and the construction of a new U.S. embassy in Jerusalem.

-Trump signaled that he was in no mood to compromise as he met with Japanese Prime Minister Shinzo Abe, who has tried to cultivate a friendly relationship with the American president.
+Ahead of the summit, Trump signaled that he was in no mood to compromise at a meeting with Japanese Prime Minister Shinzo Abe, who has tried to cultivate a friendly relationship with the American president.

-Trump raised the issue of U.S. car imports with Abe at their meeting in Washington and said he wanted more investment in plants in the American industrial heartland of Michigan, Pennsylvania and Ohio.
+Trump raised the issue of U.S. car imports with Abe at a meeting in Washington and said he wanted more investment plants in the American industrial heartland of Michigan, Pennsylvania and Ohio.

 The U.S. president also has frosty relations with Trudeau, the summit host.
-Pleas by the other member countries for exemptions from the U.S. steel and aluminum tariffs, which went into effect on June 1, have fallen on deaf ears.
+Pleas by the other member countries for exemptions from the U.S. steel and aluminum tariffs, which went into effect on June 1, have fallen on deaf ears in Washington.

-But Macron stressed that the United States was no longer the world's sole economic superpower and urged other industrialized countries to stick together.
+Macron stressed however that the United States was no longer the sole economic superpower in the world and urged other industrialized countries to stick together.

 Europe faces renewed domestic economic and political challenges in addition to those posed by Trump's unilateralism.

-One source with knowledge of the matter said Italy wanted to "create as much space as possible to continue the dialog with the U.S.," noting that new Italian Prime Minister Guiseppe Conte, a political novice, would be treading carefully in Canada because he needs to see the dynamics of the group."
+One source with knowledge of the matter said that Italy wanted to "create as much space as possible to continue the dialogue with the U.S.", noting that new Italian Prime Minister Guiseppe Conte, a political novice, would be treading carefully in Canada because he needs to see the dynamics of the group."

 Despite the lobbying and pleas, Trump has pressed ahead with tariffs as well as pulling out of the Paris climate accord.
 Intense diplomacy from Europe to save an international nuclear agreement with Iran also failed.

-Trump has also told China, the world's second largest economy, to cut its massive trade surplus with the United States.
-Washington has threatened tariffs on imports of Chinese goods unless Beijing stops stealing American companies' intellectual property.
+At the same time as taking on Europe and allies like Japan.
+Trump has told China, the world's second largest economy, to cuts its massive trade surplus with the United States.
+Washington has also threatened tariffs on imports of Chinese goods unless Beijing stops stealing American companies' intellectual property.